ltpUYEN/Carbon-Majors-EDA/README.md

 ![8](https://github.com/user-attachments/assets/6f00fe62-713e-4c13-9987-008a89ba7df0)

 ### Investigating Specifci Observation (Records > 1500 MtCO2)
+Findings indicate that historical Bituminous Coal production attributed at the national level is a primary driver of these exceptionally high-emission records.

 ```python
 df_nation_state = df[df['parent_type'] == 'Nation State'].copy() # Use .copy() to avoid SettingWithCopyWarning if you modify later